Hall–Héroult process: Existing need

 Aluminium is the most abundant metallic element in the Earth's crust, but it is rarely found in its elemental state.
 It occurs in many minerals, but its primary commercial source is bauxite, a mixture of hydrated aluminium oxides and compounds of other elements such as iron.

 Prior to the Hall–Héroult process, elemental aluminium was made by heating ore along with elemental sodium or potassium in a vacuum.
 The method was complicated and consumed materials that were in themselves expensive at that time.
 This meant that the cost to produce the small amount of aluminium made in the early 19th century was very high, higher than for gold or platinum.
 Bars of aluminium were exhibited alongside the French crown jewels at the Exposition Universelle of 1855, and Emperor Napoleon III of France was said to have reserved his few sets of aluminium dinner plates and eating utensils for his most honored guests.

-Production costs using older methods did come down, but when aluminium was selected as the material for the cap/lightning rod to sit atop the Washington Monument in Washington, D.C., it was still more expensive than silver.
+Production costs using older methods did come down, but when aluminium was selected as the material for the cap/lightning rod to sit atop the Washington Monument in Washington, D.C. upon its completion in 1884, it was still more expensive than silver.